 Why landlord insurance is important

 The number of rented properties in the UK is increasing.
-The Guardian reported last year that, “in the 10 years from 2005 the number of outstanding buy-to-let mortgages as a percentage of the whole mortgage market has almost doubled from 7.7% to 15%”.
+The Guardian reported in 2015 that, “in the 10 years from 2005 the number of outstanding buy-to-let mortgages as a percentage of the whole mortgage market has almost doubled from 7.7% to 15%”.

 While it’s not a legal requirement, landlord insurance will pay out to repair your property from unpredictable dangers like fire, flood and vandalism, it also gives you public liability cover in case one of your tenants injures themselves in your property.